Abdoocoder/madaba-women-market/README.md

 ## 🌟 Overview

-Madaba Women Market is a comprehensive e-commerce platform designed to empower women entrepreneurs.
+Madaba Women Market is a leading platform in Madaba aimed at empowering women and supporting them to achieve success through e-commerce.
 Built with **Next.js 15** and modern web technologies, this **production-ready** application provides a complete marketplace experience with features for customers, sellers, and administrators.

 🏆 **Latest Achievement**: Successfully resolved all Next.js 15 compatibility issues, Firebase Admin SDK build errors, and TypeScript compilation errors, making it fully production-ready!